chinthamanisaikrishna7/hospital-management-system/README.md

 ## Contact
-For any inquiries or support, please contact saikrishnaias2004@gmail.com or adityaujjawalthakur@gmail.com or amoghabhat7403@gmail.com open an issue in the repository.
+For any inquiries or support, please contact saikrishnaias2004@gmail.com or adityaujjawalthakur@gmail.com or adarshgaonkar23@gmail.com or amoghabhat7403@gmail.com or open an issue in the repository.